2. Articles

 • Hemp seeds (麻の実)

-Some shichimi variations can include Aonori (青のり, seaweed) or poppy seeds in place for any of them above.
+Some shichimi variations can include Aonori (青のり, seaweed) or poppy seeds in place of any of them above.

 For more about each ingredient, take a look at this page by a traditional shichimi company in Japan.